ibm-cloud-docs/apiconnect/tutorials/tut_add_openapi_rest_tk.md

 **Skill level**: Beginner

 ## Objective
-This tutorial helps you get started quickly with {{site.data.keyword.apiconnect_short}} by illustrating how you can bring your existing API under management control.
+This tutorial helps you get started quickly with {{site.data.keyword.apiconnect_full}} by illustrating how you can bring your existing API under management control.
 You'll start by creating a new OpenAPI spec, and then create a passthrough API proxy for an existing REST service.

 ## Prerequisite
 Before you begin, you will need to [set up your API Connect Instance](tut_prereq_set_up_apic_instance.html) and [install the API Connect toolkit](tut_prereq_install_toolkit.html).